South Carolina Boating Accident Lawyers

-Unfortunately, though, the chance of an accident on the water is a reality.
+Unfortunately, as our South Carolina boating accident attorney explains, the chance of an accident on the water is a reality.
 When people are careless or negligent while on the water, injuries and even death can result.
 A beautiful day can turn into a nightmare in the blink of an eye.
 Here are some statistics on boating accidents for you to consider, and some advice on what you can do to prevent them.

-The United States Coast Guard releases an annual Recreational Boating Statistics report that is highly revealing about the state of boating safet4y.
-According to USCG numbers, there were 552 recreational boating accidents in South Carolina in the five-year period from 2011 to 2015.
-Of those 552 accidents, eighty-four proved to be fatal to at least one person.
+The United States Coast Guard releases an annual Recreational Boating Statistics report that is highly revealing about the state of boating safety.
+According to USCG numbers, there were 688 recreational boat wrecks in Myrtle Beach and throughout South Carolina in the six-year period from 2011 to 2016.
+Of those 688 accidents, 104 proved to be fatal to at least one person.
 That’s a lot of families left to suffer the loss of a loved one.

 But maybe boaters here in the Palmetto State are learning to take safety a little more seriously, despite the bump in reported accidents.
 After 2013’s severe peak of 26 deaths on the water in just one year, the next two years saw only 13 and 15 boating-related deaths, respectively.
 While the exact reason for this shift may not be visible in the raw statistics, hopefully it’s a positive sign for the future.

 You can do your part to keep the waterways and ocean safe and fun for everyone by practicing good boater safety.
 Here’s a few helpful tips that you may find to be useful when planning your boating trip: